 The technology, at first very expensive, started to become commercialized in the 1960s–mainly for satellites that needed low levels of power for long periods of time.
 In 1958, Vanguard I & II, Explorer III, and Sputnik-3 satellites were launched–each powered by solar PV arrays.
 In 1959, Explorer VI was launched with an array of 9600 cells.

 PV powers up

-In 1978 a 3.5 kW solar array was installed on the Papago Indian Reserve in southern Arizona—the world’s first village PV system.
+In 1978 a 3.5 kilowatt solar array was installed on the Papago Indian Reserve in southern Arizona—the world’s first village PV system.
 A few years later, in 1982, the first megawatt-scale solar photovoltaic power plant started up in Hesperia, California.
-The PV panels with a peak output of 1 MW, were installed on 108 tracking structures that kept the panels facing the sun over the course of the day.
+The PV panels with a peak output of 1000 kilowatts, were installed on 108 tracking structures that kept the panels facing the sun over the course of the day.

 But what has shaken up the energy world over the last 20 years is the way that the cost of generating electricity from this reliable, clean, and renewable source of energy has dropped so far and so fast.
 Photovoltaic power is now one of the least cost options—cheaper than all the fossil fuels.

 Not surpringly, the development of huge megawatt-scale PV power plants is now underway.

 In early 2018 it was reported that Saudi Arabia and SoftBank Group Corp. had signed a memorandum of understanding to build a $200 billion photovoltaic power plant that would be exponentially larger than any other project worldwide.

 The deal is the latest in a number of record-breaking announcements from Saudi Arabia—a country that is promising to massively scale up its access to renewable energy.